compbiozurich/UZH-BIO392/course-results/2020/Jerome-Sepin/Day05_GenomeTechnologies.md

 * suffers from a inherently high error rate

 ### "Fourth" Generation
+---
-long DNA molecules get passed trough small "holes" and one measures the differnt currents caused by the nucleotides passing by.
+Long DNA molecules get passed trough small "holes" and one measures the differnt currents caused by the nucleotides passing by.

 #### Oxford Nanopore Technologie (2015):
 Pros: